tobias-fyi/DS-Unit-3-Sprint-1-Software-Engineering/sprint_challenge/Tobias-Unit3_Sprint1_Challenge.md

 Acme Corporation isn't just a few .py files.
 If you want to grow in your career here, you'll have to answer the following:

         What, in your opinion, is an important part of code reviews?
         That is, what is something you pay attention to when you review code, and that you appreciate when others do the same for your code?

-Answer: Something that is so important for me in the name of the variable, function methods or classes must be intuitive for everybody.
-Secondly, the organization of the files in the folder, design different classes and classes for each part of the code, don't mix everything in one function
+The simple act of taking someone else through code that I've written allows me to view it from a different perspective.
+By doing so it forces you to go through it as if you were reading someone else's code, a process that will give you a good idea of how readable and understandable the code is.
+That being said, when I'm reading code I pay very close attention to that aspect of it–the readability and ease of understanding.
+Indeed, it's difficult not to, because you are quite literally _reading_ through it, trying to understand it.
+I also appreciate when others point that out about my code.

+Additionally, I pay attention to is how neat and organized the code is, with special attention paid to naming and stylistic conventions.

+---

 We have an awful lot of computers here, and it gets pretty confusing with slightly different things running on all of them.

         How could containers help us improve this situation?
-Docker can run their own environments they are separate from the operating system.

-Answer: One person can create an environment with all libraries and packages that are necessary for run a code and other people just need to access and pull that environment and run it in their own machines.

-Answer both of these questions (baseline ~5 sentences) here in text.
+With containers, it is possible to isolating a specific environment, keeping it separate from the operating system of whatever machine is running the container.
+This way, it is much easier to recreate precisely the environment in which the application was _supposed_ to run.
+Not only does this make the execution of code more reproducible, it allows for easy deployment to any kind of machine—not just the kind of machine on which the code was first written.
+Whether the deployment is to a colleague's workstation for them to work on the code or to a production server, containers make the process repeatable and consistent.

 ---